 to "constant harassment and pressure from the Ugandan government," and recounted at length what appellant told a consular officer about the circumstances surrounding her renunciation.
-The consular officer who made the report offered the opinion that "even though she took the oath of renunciation voluntarily it was never her intent to transfer her allegiance to Uganda..."
+The consular officer who made the report offered the opinion that "even though she took the oath of renunciation voluntarily it was never her intent to transfer her allegiance to Uganda...."
 Attached to the Embassy's communication was a statement of appellant which detailed the "harassment, threats and strong words" that led her to renounce her nationality.
 Appellant visited the United States in May 1984.
 On the recommendation of the consular officer at the Embassy she spoke to an official of the Legal Adviser's office who, she said, suggested that she take an appeal to the Board.
 10/

-In November 1984 the Department responded to the Embassy's March 1984 communication by stating that the information appellant had provided was insufficient to rebut that presumption she renounced citizenship her The Department voluntarily. added, however, information raises sufficient question of possible duress to warrant further inquiry.
-We are researching available data on circumstances surrounding renunciation and will advise of results and any additional evidence believed necessary,"
+In November 1984 the Department responded to the Embassy's March 1984 communication by stating that information appellant had provided was insufficient to rebut presumption that she renounced her citizenship voluntarily. added, The Department however, information raises sufficient question of possible duress to warrant further inquiry.
+We are researching available data on circumstances surrounding renunciation and will advise ASAP of results and any additional evidence believed necessary."

-There is no indication i n the record that the Department ever completed its "researches', but undated handwritten notes in the Department's record presumably made by an official in the Bureau of Consular Affairs (no name is indicated) record that that official was of the opinion "If book, info from desk [presumably the Uganda desk Department] & any other additional evidence repressiveness of Obote establishes govt & confirms I would be willing to vacate husband's activitism, 11/ The handwritten document suggested that another unnamed official should talk to State Department officials dealing with Uganda affairs to see if they could shed light
+There is no indication in the record that the Department ever completed its "researches", but undated handwritten notes in the Department's record presumably made by an official in the Bureau of Consular Affairs (no name is indicated) record that that official was of the opinion that: "If book, info from desk [presumably the Uganda desk of the Department] & any other additional evidence establishes repressiveness of Obote govt & confirms husband's activitism, ll/ I would be willing to vacate CLN."
+The handwritten document suggested that another unnamed official should talk to State Department officials dealing with Uganda affairs to see if they could shed light

-^{10/} TR 74, 75.
+10/ TR 74, 75.

-^{11/} In the statement she submitted to the Embassy in March 1984, appellant asserted that she had been interrogated by the Ugandan secret service repeatedly "about my activities on behalf of my (U.S.) government."
+$\overline{19}$ In the statement she submitted to the Embassy in March $\overline{19}$ 84, appellant asserted that she had been interrogated by the Ugandan secret service repeatedly "about my activities on behalf of my (U.S.) government."
 She allegedly was told that if she was not an agent of the C.I.A., she should prove it by becoming a Ugandan citizen.
 If she did so, she would be left alone.
 In its memorandum to the Department the Embassy described appellant's husband as a "political activist," an "outspoken prominent Ugandan."